4 Cost-Friendly Interior Design Tips to Increase Home Value [Infographic]

 Interior Design Tip #4: Be Resourceful

-Before going over some helpful resources, we are going to start with three additional tips that we highly recommend you follow in your home renovation:
+Before going over some helpful resources, we highly recommend three additional tips for your home renovation.

 You already have a brilliant designer: YOU.